 Because the basics of SEO aren’t actually that complicated!

 Simply put, search engines aim to provide their customers (aka the people who search) with the best experience possible.
 They do that by providing the most relevant results and thereby helping them find the answer to their question quickly.

 To make this possible, the clever brains at Google have analysed their customers’ behaviour and established guidelines that tell us how to create content that can be used on results pages.

 We wish we had a magic formula to rank you on the top of page one for all sorts of search terms, but the reality is, it takes a lot of consistent work to rank well, and it certainly doesn’t happen overnight.
 In fact, it’s all about how relevant your content is to what people search for.

 Side note: Have you ever thought about what search term you want to rank for in first position?
 If it’s your business name, that’ll most likely happen if your name is somewhat unique.
 But think about it, if a customer searches for your business name, they already know you anyway.
 What you want is find people who don’t know you!

-Here are our top tips for getting found:
+Our top tips for getting found on Google:

 Be the solution

 Technical bits aside for a moment, the most important rule is to write relevant content for your specific audience by asking yourself: “What does someone search for when my product can be the answer?”

 For example, someone might search for ‘how to make my home more cosy‘, and the answer could be ‘by adding candles‘.